6 Brilliant Predictions for Employee Engagement in 2021

 "There’s an opportunity for team and manager training on how to support colleagues during times of grief.
 What do you say when you’re terrified of saying the wrong thing?
 What gestures should you make/not make to show your grieving colleague you’re there for them?"

 I also think there will be a greater focus on mental health benefits.
-We’ve seen lots of companies already add virtual talk therapy services to make it easy for their people to connect with therapists from the comforts of home - and I imagine this will only continue. – Becky Sennett, Senior Client Strategist
+We’ve seen lots of companies already add virtual talk therapy services to make it easy for their people to connect with therapists from the comforts of home - and I imagine this will only continue. – Becky Sennett, Senior Strategist & Research Lead

 Now that we've all (somewhat!) survived the rapid fire, real-time training of how to do our jobs remotely and what tools to use - 2021 will be the year of advancing soft skills in the workplace, particularly for people managers.

 Some managers struggled, understandably, with the shift to remote working (where's the playbook to manage during a global pandemic?!).
 With less visibility into what their teams were doing and fewer organic opportunities to check in with people, they felt disconnected.

 People managers will need more support in the future to learn how to trust and empower their teams and lead from a distance. – Lindsay McCleary, Head of Project Management